Momentum builds for public investment in California water-storage projects

 Awareness seems to be growing in Sacramento and Washington that California could use more water storage.

-Kiel Weaver, principal deputy assistant secretary for Water and Science at the U.S. Department of the Interior, told the audience at Thursday's Kern County Water Summit in Bakersfield that it can be tough convincing members of Congress from other states of California's water needs — until he tells them much of the nation's supply of nuts, fruit and vegetables come from the Golden State.
+Kiel Weaver, principal deputy assistant secretary for water and science at the U.S. Department of the Interior, told the audience at the March 7 Kern County Water Summit in Bakersfield that it can be tough convincing members of Congress from other states of California's water needs — until he tells them much of the nation's supply of nuts, fruit and vegetables come from the Golden State.

 "Duh," he said.
 "Without a question we need more water storage."